Agatha and the Midnight Murders: Production

 Filming took place in Malta, back-to-back with Agatha and the Curse of Ishtar.

 Reception

 The show was poorly received by critics.
 Writing in The Guardian, Euan Ferguson said: "It was a mess: ill-plotted, playing bits for laughs or for horror without ever achieving either."
-Anita Singh of The Daily Telegraph gave the show 2 out of 5 stars, writing: "All of the characters' behavior felt a little weird, and it was not clear if that was by accident or design.
+Anita Singh of The Daily Telegraph gave the show 2 out of 5 stars, writing: "All of the characters' behaviour felt a little weird, and it was not clear if that was by accident or design.
 Some were caricatures while others were barely there."